StMacLennan/rails-starter-box/README.md

 - On the server, you will need to run the following two commands
   - Remove default nginx config: `sudo rm /etc/nginx/sites-enabled/default`
   - Syslink nginx config in app: `sudo ln -nfs "/home/{{ Your deploy user name }}/apps/{{ Your app folder name }}/current/config/nginx.conf" "/etc/nginx/sites-enabled/{{Your app folder name}}"`

+## Puma
+- Update the workers in `config/puma.rb` to match the number of cores on your production server